 - Type: Immunosuppressant.

-- Common Side Effects: Nausea, vomiting, bone marrow suppression, increased risk of infections, bladder toxicity.
+- Common Side Effects: Nausea, vomiting, bone marrow suppression, bladder toxicity, infertility risk, infection risk.